Akki1725/Clock/README.md

 color-scheme-2
 color-scheme-3

-You can also modify the code in script.js [Link to script.js](script.js) to change the behavior or appearance of the app.
+You can also modify the code in [script.js](script.js) to change the behavior or appearance of the app.

-# Credits
+## Credits
-This app was built by Akshit Kumar in co-operation with Siliconic Technologies and is based on the tutorial by https://www.youtube.com/@OnlineTutorialsYT.
+This app was built by Akshit Kumar in co-operation with Siliconic Technologies and is based on the tutorial by [Online Tutorials](https://www.youtube.com/@OnlineTutorialsYT).

+Copyright © 2023 Siliconic Technologies.
+All rights reserved.